How To Apply For Academic Jobs In Linguistics

 a.
 See above on keeping the advising process up-to-date.

 b.
 Ask your letter-writers exactly how they want to proceed, i.e. how you impart the essential information about the jobs (these are: address, salutation, deadline, job description) to them.
-Some applicants make a little webpage, others a text document.
-Find something, possibly using contemporary technology, that works well.
+Some applicants make a little webpage, others a text document, others a series of guidance-emails.
+Find something that works well.

 c.
 Give the letter writers copies of the materials you yourself are submitting, long enough in advance for them to vet these materials and give you advice on them.